swells/deployr-release-conventions/README.md

 # Release checklist

-These instructions are to assist the DeployR maintainers with creating a new product release.
+These instructions are to assist the DeployR maintainers with creating a new product release through git/Github:

 1. Create the next milestone
 2. Move any open issues from the current release to the next milestone